Professional development

 Typical duties

 A junior information risk analyst job differs greatly from the information security analyst outlined above.
 While an analyst is in the weeds looking at every potential threat, risk analysts take a much broader view of the potential risks inherent in systems and technologies.
 They conduct risk assessments on the organization and its suppliers to identify and report potential risks with objective, fact-based assessments.
-Junior auditors don’t have to be technical experts, but they need a broad understanding of the security controls and processes they will be evaluating.
+Junior auditors don’t have to be technical experts, but they need a broad understanding of the security controls and processes they will evaluate.

 How to land this job